-According to the 2007 American

-Community Survey, there were

-158,483 Vietnamese in Orange

-County comprising 32.8% of the Asian

-population and 5.29% of the total

-population of Orange County.
-There

-are currently 80,506 registered voters

-in Orange County who were born in Vietnam.
+According to the 2010 American Community Survey, there were 183,766 Vietnamese people in Orange County comprising 34.2% of the Asian population and 6.1% of the total population of Orange County.
+As of the last report Vietnamese comprised 32.8 % of the Asian population and 5.29% of the total population.
+There are currently 83,430 registered voters in Orange County who were born in Vietnam.